NilsKr/JD08PatchManager/README.md

 ## Usage

+IMPORTANT: while the tool can be used to manage .svd files of both JD-08 and JX-08 models, currently it has no knowledge of the internal structure of the patches, nor does it check for which synth the file is meant.
+So in theory it is possible to copy JD-08 patches into a JX-08 backup file and vice versa.
+This is probably a recipe for disaster, so DON'T do it!

 Patches are copied from one list/file to the other by selecting the position where the patch should be copied to (in the target list), selecting the patch to be copied (in the source list), and then clicking the appropriate button to copy the patch left to right